-- 2. The following documents must be provided to the Director of Graduate Studies (DGS) in the History of Art Department: - a.
+- 1. Complete and submit the required application form to the Rackham Graduate School and any supporting materials, such as transcripts and other required information.
+See the Rackham website for details.) - 2.
+The following documents must be provided to the Director of Graduate Studies (DGS) in the History of Art Department: - a.
 A cover letter in which the applicant addresses the following questions: When and why they discontinued their studies in the PhD program; why they wish to return to their doctoral studies in the History of Art; and how their experiences since their last enrollment have provided them with new knowledge and skills relevant to the History of Art. - b.
 An up-to-date CV. - c.
 A polished draft of the full dissertation. - d.
 A letter from a primary advisor stating that they have approved a draft of the full dissertation; that they support the former student's reinstatement; and that they consent to serve as the chair of the dissertation committee from the time of reinstatement up to the defense, and through the dissertation's final submission.

-- The primary advisor must be a current tenure-track/tenured professor in the History of Art Department and must consult with the DGS in making the decision to support reinstatement. - e.
+The primary advisor must be a current tenure-track/tenured professor in the History of Art Department and must consult with the DGS in making the decision to support reinstatement. - e.
 A letter from each member of the dissertation committee stating their willingness to read a full draft of the dissertation and tend to the defense. - f.
 A timeline with approximate dates of when the applicant intends to complete each pending step (for example: date that a full draft of the dissertation will be circulated to committee members, date by which they will incorporate committee members' suggestions, dissertation defense date, and final submission date).
-The applicant must defend their dissertation within the course of the semester in which they are reinstated into the PhD program. - 3.
-Upon receiving the reinstatement documents from Rackham and from the former student seeking reinstatement, the DGS will share them with the Graduate Committee of the Department of the History of Art.
+The applicant must defend their dissertation within the course of the semester in which they are reinstated into the PhD program.

+Upon receiving the reinstatement documents from Rackham and from the former student seeking reinstatement, the DGS will share them with the Graduate Committee of the Department of the

+History of Art.
 The Graduate Committee will assess all the documents.
 In addition, prior to reinstatement, the applicant will take a 90-minute-long oral examination to assess the currency of their knowledge of their subfield within the discipline of the History of Art.
 This oral exam will be constructed and given by the student's primary advisor and other members of the dissertation committee.
 In consultation with the primary advisor and dissertation committee, the DGS will notify the former student of how best to prepare for it.
 For former students seeking reinstatement in the Fall semester the oral exam will be held in April; for former students seeking reinstatement in the Winter semester this exam will take place in September.
 The primary advisor and other members of the dissertation committee will evaluate the oral exam and inform the DGS of the results.

 The final reinstatement decision is at the discretion of the Graduate Committee of the Department of the History of Art.
-If the Committee recommends reinstatement then Rackham will review records, ascertain that there are no holds (academic or financial), and verify all documents before notifying the student of the decision.
+If the Committee recommends reinstatement, then Rackham will review records, ascertain that there are no holds (academic or financial), and verify all documents before notifying the student of the decision.